-- 1 Double-click the Unplug or Eject Hardware icon in the system tray.
-The Unplug or Eject Hardware dialog box appears.
+- 1 Double-click the Safely Remove Hardware icon in the taskbar.
+The Safely Remove Hardware dialog box appears.

 - 2 Select the hardware you want to unplug.

 - Click Stop.

-- In the Stop a Hardware Device dialog box, confirm that the device can be safely removed from the system.
+- 4 The Stop a Hardware device dialog box appears, confirming the device can be safely removed from the system.

 - 5 Click OK.

-A dialog box appears, explaining that it is safe to remove the device.
+The Safely Remove Hardware message appears.

-- 6 Click OK.
+- 6 Click the Close button

-- 7 Click Close.

-- 8 Eject the PC Card release button and then press it to eject the card.
+- 7 Press the PC Card release button (1).
+The PC Card release button ejects.

-- 9 Gently press the card and pull it out.

-- If you unplug the PC Card from the computer when it is still turned on, your system might crash and you might lose data that you did not save before.